ilsaTi/ec2-automatic-tag/readme.md

-# Automatic Tagging Of EC2 With Terraform
+# Automatic Tagging Of AWS EC2 using Terraform

 One of the best practices is to create tags to categorize resources by owner.
 This can be archived multiple ways.
 AWS Service Catalog is one of the best options to enforce tagging.
 Here, we are using IaC to deploy an event-based solution that will automatically tag the owner to EC2 resources after their creation.
 We will use Terraform to archieve this.